ViralTexts/gtr-clusters/clusters/18520811-sn84026897-BuildingOnTheSand.md

 language dwell; Tho one who&#x27;pitics
 slatving birds Must scatleV&#x27;crumbs as
 well.
 The mercy that is waim aud true
-Must lend an helping hand
+Must lend an helping hand For those who
+talk, yet fail to do, Bnt &quot; build upon
+tho sand.&quot;
 </td></tr></table>

 ---